Three Little Chickpeas

 Ingredient notes and substitutions

-Please see the recipe card below for a full list of ingredients and exact measurements for the plant-based shepherd's pie.
+Please see the recipe card below for a full list of ingredients and exact measurements for the mushroom shepherd's pie.

-Brown lentils - We use brown lentils for this version, in a pinch green lentils can be used.
+Brown lentils - We use brown lentils for this version, but green lentils can be used as well.
 Red lentils break down and become creamy, so I wouldn't recommend using those.
-Canned lentils can be used instead of dry.
-Skip the step of boiling with the bay leaves, drain the cans, and add them to the recipe as if you cooked them.
-Substitute 1 cup uncooked with about 2 ½ cups cooked.
+Canned lentils can be used instead of dry ones.
+Skip the step of boiling with bay leaves, drain the cans, rinse well, and add them to the recipe as if you cooked them.
+Substitute 1 cup of uncooked with about 2 ½ cups cooked.
+Canned lentils can be salty; adjust the salt in the recipe if needed.

-Bay leaves - Two dried bay leaves to help flavor the lentils while they cook.
+Bay leaves - Two dried bay leaves will flavor the lentils while they cook.
 Remove them when you drain the cooked lentils to prevent adding them to the vegetable mixture.

-Red onion - White or yellow onion can be used.
+Red onion - A red, white, or yellow onion can be used.

 Mushrooms - Mushrooms add a meatiness to the lentil filling.
 I opt for cremini or button mushrooms, but most varieties should work.

-Whole wheat flour - This is used to thicken up the lentil filling or for a gluten-free option use brown rice flour.
+Flour - Whole wheat or all-purpose can be used to thicken the lentil filling.
+For a gluten-free option, use brown rice flour.

 Vegetable broth - I opt for low-sodium vegetable broth/vegetable stock.
-If you don’t, add salt to taste to the lentil mixture.
+If you don't use low-sodium, adjust the salt in the recipe as needed.

-Petite diced tomatoes - I opt for petite diced to have smaller bites of tomato.
+Petite diced tomatoes - I prefer the petite diced variety to have smaller bites of tomato.

-Tamari - If you can’t find tamari you can substitute low-sodium soy sauce (regular soy sauce may be too salty).
+Tamari - If you can't find tamari, you can substitute low-sodium soy sauce.
 Since tamari already has sodium, taste for salt before placing the lentil mixture in the casserole dish.

 Tomato paste - When you add the tomato paste, stir frequently.
-The color should darken some as it cooks.
-It's thick so it may start to stick to the pan.
+The color should darken as it cooks.
+It's thick, so it may start to stick to the pan.
 If needed, turn down the heat and add a splash of vegetable broth to prevent it from burning.

-Yukon gold potatoes - The recipe calls for Yukon gold potatoes but Russet potatoes can also be used.
-But not red potatoes.
+Yukon gold potatoes - The recipe calls for Yukon gold potatoes, but Russet potatoes can also be used.
+Red potatoes don't work well in this dish.
+Peel or don't peel the potatoes.

 Dairy-free milk - Any dairy-free milk will work.
 From personal experience, some shelf-stable plant-based milks are thinner than refrigerated ones.
-This may alter how much milk you need to thin out the potatoes and it may affect the creaminess of the mashed potatoes.
+This may alter how much milk you need to thin out the potatoes.

-Nutritional yeast - There is no butter or oil in this recipe so the nutritional yeast is used to flavor the mashed potatoes or try them with oil-free roasted garlic.
+Nutritional yeast - There is no butter or oil in this recipe, so the nutritional yeast is used to flavor the mashed potatoes.
+For more flavor, try adding oil-free roasted garlic to the mashed potatoes.
 You can always add vegan butter if you're not oil-free.

 Tips